Skip to main content

 Broadcast Journalism, Career Preparation, FEAST, and Graphic Design

-Family, Career and Community Leaders of America (FCCLA) facilitate students to develop and refine skills for career success by participate in their chosen Career Pathway.
+Family, Career and Community Leaders of America (FCCLA) facilitate students to develop and refine skills for career success by participating in their chosen Career Pathway.
 FCCLA offers students the opportunity to expand their leadership potential and develop skills for life—planning, goal setting, problem solving, decision making, and interpersonal communication—all necessary for career success.

 Grey Outlined Hex Shaped Logo - Aim for Excellence